Florist Burnt Hills NY

 Florist In Burnt Hills, New York

-Studio Herbage Florist commitment to you is 100% satisfaction on all your floral and gift purchases.
+Studio Herbage Florist commitment to you is 100% satisfaction on all your floral arrangement and gift purchases.
 If you are not completely satisfied, let us know by calling (518) 762-7755.
 We serve the areas:

 - Burnt Hills

 A gorgeous flower that flourishes in full bloom from murky waters, the lotus is considered a symbol of purity, rebirth, and resilience.
 This view is shared by many cultures, but its earliest date reaches back to Ancient Egyptian mythology.
 The god Nefertum was said to have been born from a lotus flower, rising from the waters at the beginning of time.
 Known as the sun god, he stayed heavily linked to the lotus in several Egyptian myths.
 In particular, he was associated with the blue lotus: its golden center was evocative of the sun's shining rays, while its vivid blue petals were compared to the vast skies.
 The similarities of the sun and the lotus hold a particularly significant and uplifting meaning.
-Like the sun that rises and falls each day, the lotus opens its buds at daytime and closes them at night, representing the cycle of life, of death and rebirth.
-In addition, Nefertum was also worshipped as the god of healing and beauty, further affirming his connection with the marvels of life: not only with its beginnings and endings, but with sustaining and enriching it.
+Like the sun that rises and falls each day, the lotus opens its buds in the daytime and closes them at night, representing the cycle of life, of death and rebirth.
+In addition, Nefertum was also worshipped as the god of healing and beauty, further affirming his connection with the marvels of life: not only with its beginnings and endings but with sustaining and enriching it.
 There's a good reason why the term "narcissist" is named after the mythological origin of this flower.
 Narcissist typically describes someone who is so conceited and self-absorbed that they lose sight of the world around them, much like the hunter called Narcissus in Greek mythology.
 While admired by many for his striking looks, Narcissus showed great scorn for anyone who became smitten with him.
 One day, the mountain nymph Echo caught sight of him, instantly fell in love, and followed him.
 But he quickly caught on and demanded to meet her.
 Echo revealed herself, throwing her arms around him in delight.
 Narcissus viciously refused her and fled from her.
 The distraught Echo hid in great shame for the rest of her days, never to be seen again, with merely an echo of her voice left lingering.
 Nemesis, the goddess of revenge, resolved to punish Narcissus for his callousness.
 Dooming him to love what he cannot have, she led him to a stream where he fell in love with his own reflection.
 He knelt by the water gazing at himself until he wilted away from thirst and starvation.
 A white flower with a yellow heart later blossomed where he died, warning us about the traps of treating others with malice and putting ourselves above everyone else.

 Burnt Hills, New York

 Burnt Hills is a hamlet within the town of Ballston, in Saratoga County, New York, United States.
 Its ZIP code is 12027.
-It is situated along NY 50, approximately 14 miles south of downtown Saratoga Springs, and 8.5 miles north of downtown Schenectady.
+It is situated along with NY 50, approximately 14 miles south of downtown Saratoga Springs, and 8.5 miles north of downtown Schenectady.
 Burnt Hills, New York coordinates 42°54′35″N 73°53′42″W

 - Wm.
 H. Buckley Farm